nikita-volkov/edit-cabal-version.github-action/README.md

 # Summary

 GitHub Action for bumping and retrieving the package version in `.cabal` files for Haskell projects.
+It does not affect the formatting.

 # Usage